aurelberra/Vim-Katas/exercises_ab/24_editing_tabular_data_with_visual_block_mode.md

 `gv` - reselects the same visual selection
 `r|` - repeats adding the pipe
 `yyp` - duplicate the first row
-`Vr-` - select the entire line, repeat the "-" for the row
+`Vr-` - select the entire line, repeat the "-" for the row <!-- HACK: -->